Marfan Syndrome Diagnosis and Treatment

-Because ectopia lentis, or a dislocated lens in the eye, is often the first sign of Marfan syndrome, an ophthalmologist can play an important role in diagnosing the disorder.
+A dislocated lens in the eye is often the first sign of Marfan syndrome.
+Because of this, an ophthalmologist can play an important role in diagnosing the disorder.

-To determine if you have dislocated lenses, your ophthalmologist will conduct a slit-lamp eye exam.
-With this special microscope, the doctor is able to examine your eye in small, detailed sections, making it easier to spot abnormalities.
+A slit-lamp eye exam will determine if you have dislocated lenses.
+Using this special microscope, your ophthalmologist can examine your eye in detail.
+This makes it easier to spot abnormalities.

-If your ophthalmologist suspects Marfan syndrome, he or she will refer you to other physicians, who will conduct further tests, including tests on your heart, to determine if you have Marfan syndrome.
-Doctors diagnose the disorder using a list of particular features.
+Your ophthalmologist will refer you to other doctors if he or she suspects Marfan syndrome.
+They will conduct further tests to determine if you have the syndrome.
+This includes heart tests.
+Doctors diagnose it using a list of features found in Marfan syndrome.

 Marfan syndrome can cause several different eye disorders.
 You should see an ophthalmologist regularly.
 Your ophthalmologist can treat many of the eye problems associated with Marfan syndrome.